Pylons/pyramid/docs/narr/hybrid.rst

    def root_factory(request):
        return root

-Above, we've defined a (bogus) graph here that can be traversed, and a ``root_factory`` function that can be used as part of a particular route configuration statement:
+Above, we've defined a (bogus) graph that can be traversed, and a ``root_factory`` function that can be used as part of a particular route configuration statement: